WuKongIM/WuKongEasySDK-iOS/README.md

 #### Setup Requirements

-For maintainers, ensure the following GitHub Secret is configured:
+For maintainers, ensure the following GitHub Secrets are configured:
+- `COCOAPODS_TRUNK_EMAIL`: Your CocoaPods Trunk registered email address
 - `COCOAPODS_TRUNK_TOKEN`: Your CocoaPods Trunk API token

 For detailed instructions, see: